-Jaakko Stenros started at Game Research Lab in June 2006.
+Jaakko Stenros (PhD) is a game and play researcher.
+He has published seven books and over 50 articles and reports and has taught game studies for almost a decade.
+Stenros started at Game Research Lab in June 2006.
 His background is in sociology.
-He worked in numerous both national and international research projects.
+He has worked in numerous both national and international research projects.
 He spends his free time with role-playing games and comic books.

 Keywords: pervasive games, role-playing, role-playing games, larp, social games, sociability, party games, player experience

-Olli Sotamaa is a founding member of the Game Research Lab.
+Olli Sotamaa is the co-lead of the Game Research Lab and the director of Master’s degree programme in Internet and Game Studies.
 He completed his PhD on players’ productive practices among computer game cultures in 2009.
-His postdoctoral work has focused on cultures of game development, exploring the global and local characteristics of video game industry.
 His publications cover user-generated content, player cultures, player-centred research methods, and cultural and historical analysis of game industry.
 Sotamaa has published in and edited special issues for several scholarly journals including Convergence, Fibreculture, First Monday, Games and Culture, Game Studies, International Journal of Arts and Technology, and Simulation and Gaming.
-His current research interests include co-production, creative labour and independent gaming scenes.

 Timo Nummenmaa has been at the Game Research Lab since 2007 and received his PhD in computer science from the University of Tampere in 2013.
 His PhD thesis focused on utilizing executable formal specifications in game design and development.
 Additionally, his research also revolves around hybrid experiences, pervasive games, playfulness, game evolution and gamification.